lucasjoliveau/doc/en/applications/finance/accounting/payments/internal_transfers.md

 # Internal transfers

-In Odoo, internal money transfers can be made in a few clicks.
+In Konvergo ERP, internal money transfers can be made in a few clicks.
 You need at least either two bank accounts, two cash journals, or one bank account and one cash journal.